 What does investing actually mean?

-Investing is putting resources into something with the expectation that it will pay off in the future.
+You’re basically putting your resources into something with the expectation that it’ll pay off in the future.
+That can look like a bunch of different things.

-• learning a skill or getting an education
+• learn a new skill or get an education

 What investing is not